dotnet/docs-maui/docs/user-interface/controls/shapes/rectangle.md

 ## Create a Rectangle

 To draw a rectangle, create a <xref:Microsoft.Maui.Controls.Shapes.Rectangle> object and sets its `WidthRequest` and `HeightRequest` properties.
-To paint the inside of the rectangle, set its `Fill` property to a `Brush`-derived object.
-To give the rectangle an outline, set its `Stroke` property to a `Brush`-derived object.
+To paint the inside of the rectangle, set its `Fill` property to a <xref:Microsoft.Maui.Controls.Brush>-derived object.
+To give the rectangle an outline, set its `Stroke` property to a <xref:Microsoft.Maui.Controls.Brush>-derived object.
 The `StrokeThickness` property specifies the thickness of the rectangle outline.
-For more information about `Brush` objects, see [Brushes](~/user-interface/brushes/index.md).
+For more information about <xref:Microsoft.Maui.Controls.Brush> objects, see [Brushes](~/user-interface/brushes/index.md).

 To give the rectangle rounded corners, set its `RadiusX` and `RadiusY` properties.
 These properties set the x-axis and y-axis radii that's used to round the corners of the rectangle.